php-sap/php-sap.github.io/motivation.md

 I inherited a project running on PHP 5.5.x containing undocumented code dealing with SAP remote function calls.
 As a way to connect, [Eduard Kouckys SAPRFC module][koucky] had been used.
-In order to switch to a more current PHP version, I had to replace the PHP module too.
+In order to switch to a more current PHP version, I had rewrite the PHP code and replace the PHP module too.
 The question was: How can I be sure, that the code of this project dealing with SAP remote function calls will not be the source of errors?

 That lead to the following requirements:

 1. Any code dealing with the actual PHP module has to be simple in order to reduce the risk of errors.